HOME

 Mona Mann: "Advanced Beginner Consort"

-The Advanced Beginner group will provide a supportive environment for participants to focus on basics such as rhythms, time signatures, key signatures, and fingerings for C and F recorders.
-We will explore pleasing duets and trios of dances, working to improve our music reading and recorder playing skills at a manageable pace.
+In the Advanced Beginner group, participants will focus on music basics such as rhythms, time signatures, key signatures, and fingerings for C and F recorders through duet and trio playing.
+We will work to improve both music reading and recorder playing skills at a manageable pace.
 We will also discuss techniques and strategies for practicing effectively.
+This class is ideal for participants wanting to make music, but needing to move more deliberately in order to be successful.

 Patrick O'Malley: "Take a Chanson Me" (Intermediate)